 “Thinking on the page” is a handle that I’ve found useful in improving my writing and introspection more generally.
 When I write, for the most part, I’m trying to put something that I already feel is true into words.
 But when I think on the page, the words are getting ahead of my internal sense of what’s true.
 I’m writing something that just sounds good, or even just something that logically flows from what I’ve already written but has come untethered from my internal sense.
 It’s kind of a generalized verbal overshadowing.

-I don’t think this is challenging only to people who think [of themselves as thinking] non-verbally, considering how much more universal are the experiences “this puts exactly what I believe into words better than I ever could” or even the satisfaction of finding a word on the tip of the tongue.
+I don’t think this is challenging only to people who think [of themselves as thinking] non-verbally, considering how much more universal are experiences like “this puts exactly what I believe into words better than I ever could” or even the satisfaction of finding a word on the tip of the tongue.
 Some people seem to be better than others not just at describing their internal sense of truth, but at tapping into it at all.
 But if you think only in internal monologue, you may have a very different perspective on “thinking on the page”—I’d be interested to hear about it.

 At best, this is what happens in what Terry Tao calls the “rigorous” stage of mathematics education, writing, “The point of rigour is not to destroy all intuition; instead, it should be used to destroy bad intuition while clarifying and elevating good intuition.”
 At worst, it’s argument based on wordplay.
 Thinking on the page can be vital when you’re working beyond your intuition, but it’s equally vital to notice that you’re doing it.
 If what you’re writing doesn’t correspond to your internal sense of what’s true, is that because you’re using your words wrong, or because you need to use the page as prosthetic working memory to build a picture that can inform your internal sense?